 - Granny Goodness is the personification of Abuse towards Youth and the Subjugation of Youthful Spirit.

 - Mister Miracle is the Embodiment of Freedom.
 When he gets shot, it signals the Victory of Evil.

 - Orion is war.
-His struggle with his violent nature makes him a personification of a just war, fought only when necessary.
-His brother Kalibak is savage war, fought for the sake of violence.
+His struggle with his violent nature makes him a personification of a just war, fought only when necessary but regretful of its effects.
+His brother Kalibak is savage war, fought for the sake and indulgence of violence.

 - Lightray is the personification of joy and charisma, and the Forever people are the spirit of youth.